Meuse → Mosel → Rhine - The Netherlands

 Always listen to the Traffic Post's advices.
 Their Radars see more than you in your small yacht!

-ARK: Wijk bij Duustede - Tiel
+ARK: Wijk bij Duurstede - Tiel

 The Waal River